 The “One Bite Rule”

 Many states have adopted the “one bite rule,” which means that a dog owner will not face legal consequences the first time their dog bites someone when they have never bitten anyone before, with some exceptions.
 However, Nevada does not have a statewide “one bite rule.”
 Instead, dog bite cases are considered by traditional negligence law principles, including the “negligence per se” law.
+This makes it even more important to work with a skilled dog attack attorney to ensure you are fully compensated for your injuries.

 Dangerous vs. Vicious Dogs